-In 2015, there was a net inflow of direct investment of $\in 1,268.7$ million and net outflow of portfolio investment of $\in 2,929.3$ million.
+In 2015, the financial account generated a surplus of €1,710.3 million.
+There was a net inflow of direct investment of €1,268.7 million and net outflow of portfolio investment of €2,940.0 million.
 The latter was mostly due to the repayment of long term debt securities liabilities and an increase in investments in long term debt securities assets.
-Other investment generated net outflow of $\in 208.0$ million.
+Other investment generated net outflow of €249.9 million.